jmtyszka/bidskit/README.md

 ### Edit Translator Dictionary

 Open Protocol_Translator.json in a text editor.
-Initially it will look something like the following, with the series name and directory fields set to their default values of "EXCLUDE_BIDS_Name" and "EXCLUDE_BIDS_Directory" (the double quotes are a JSON requirement):
+Initially it will look something like the following, with the BIDS directory, filename suffix and IntendedFor fields set to their default values of "EXCLUDE_BIDS_Name", "EXCLUDE_BIDS_Directory" and
+"UNASSIGNED" (the double quotes are a JSON requirement):

 <pre>
 {